 You are seeing an unstyled version of this site.
 If this is because you are using an older web browser, we recommend that you upgrade to a modern, standards-compliant browser such as FireFox, which is available free of charge for Windows, Mac and Linux.

-The National Endowment for the Humanities awarded the RINAP Project research grants in 2008, 2010, and 2012 to help carry out its work.
+The Division of Preservation and Access of the National Endowment for the Humanities has awarded the RINAP Project four Humanities Collections and Reference Resources grants to help carry out its work; funding was granted in 2008, 2010, 2012, and 2015.
 The publications of the RINAP Project are modeled on those of the now-defunct Royal Inscriptions of Mesopotamia (RIM) Project and carry on where its Assyrian Periods sub-series (RIMA) ended.

 The RINAP Project has been made possible in part by major grants from the National Endowment for the Humanities: Exploring the human endeavor.
 Any views, findings, conclusions, or recommendations expressed on this website do not necessarily represent those of the National Endowment for the Humanities.